vadimdemedes/mongorito/Readme.md

 npm install mongorito --save
 ```

-**Warning**: You should have Node.js v0.11.x installed (or newer).
-Run node with `--harmony` option:
+**Warning**: You should have Node.js v0.11.x or io.js installed (or newer).
+Run node with `--harmony` option (not applicable to io.js):

 ```
-node --harmony something.js
+node --harmony script.js
 ```

 **Note**: In order for the following examples to work, you need use something like [co](https://github.com/tj/co) to run generators.
-**Another note**: If you want to use ES6 classes (like in the following examples), use [6to5](https://github.com/6to5/6to5).
+**Another note**: If you want to use ES6 classes (like in the following examples), use [babel](https://github.com/babel/babel).
 If not, there is an alternative API left from previous versions of Mongorito.

 ## Overview